-These binaries all use the shared memory log, which we talked about in "Shared log memory storage".
+These binaries all use the shared memory log, which we talked about in "Shared log memory storage" on page 15.

 Varnish offers even more tools, but many are beyond the scope of this book.
 To learn more, you can have a look at the documentation for binaries like varnishhist and varnishncsa.